Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Experiments

 The methods that leverage auxiliary data terms, such as DNGaussian~\cite{li2024dngaussian} and FSGS~\cite{zhu2024fsgs}, sometimes outperform 3DGS.
 However, in some cases, such as with 9 views on LLFF, the PSNR of FSGS becomes worse than 3DGS.
 Since the data acquired through off-the-shelf approaches might be unreliable, the quality of the NVS results is consequently affected.
 Compared with FSGS and DNGaussian, CoR-GS~\cite{zhang2024cor} exhibits better stability, outperforming 3DGS in more scenarios.
 This finding highlights the promising potential of regularization in the sparse-view setting.
 However, the improvement is still not consistent, as CoR-GS shows worse LPIPS than 3DGS when trained with 10 views on the MVImgNet dataset.
-By contrast, our SE-GS beats 3DGS in all cases, demonstrating superior stability.
-Our method is capable of avoiding specific local optima as the $\mathbf{\Sigma}$-model aggregates information from diverse temporal samples in the presented self-ensembling mechanism.
+In contrast, our SE-GS beats 3DGS in all cases, demonstrating superior stability.
+This is attributed to its ability to effectively aggregate information from diverse perturbed models in the self-ensembling paradigm, leading to robust regularization.